Superconductivity from the Slater mode: Application to KTaO3 heterostructures: Conclusion

 Although we do not comment on the variation of $T_c$ with $n_{2D}$, in the phenomenological theory of Ref.~\cite{liu2}, this is sensitive to how both $\omega(0)$ and $\omega_c$ vary with $n_{2D}$.
 In fact, a linear variation of $T_c$ with $n_{2D}$ is the exception rather than the rule.
 Typically, one finds a dome-like dependence instead \cite{liu2} which has also been seen in recent experiments \cite{eom}.
-In fact, one can go from a linear variation to a dome-like behavior by simply replacing $\omega_c=\omega(2k_F)$ by $k_F$ in Fig.~1 along the $\Gamma-M$ direction instead of the $\Gamma-K$ direction that was assumed in Ref.~\cite{liu2}.
+In fact, one can go from a linear variation to a dome-like behavior with $n_{2D}$ by simply replacing $k_F$ in $\omega_c=\omega(2k_F)$ by its value along the $\Gamma-M$ direction in Fig.~1a (red/blue curves) instead of the $\Gamma-K$ direction that was assumed in Ref.~\cite{liu2}.
+This is because of the Fermi surface anisotropy.
 This ambiguity would be resolved if a full strong coupling calculation was done.
 In that context, in the present theory we are in the adiabatic limit in that $\omega(2k_F)$ is smaller than $E_F$.
 But if one considers the high energy LO mode advocated in Ref.~\cite{chen-feng}, then one can be in the anti-adiabatic limit instead, which introduces new complications \cite{review}.

 We now turn to the question of why no superconductivity has been seen in bulk samples, even those that are claimed to be doped.
 The reason this is puzzling is that the bulk is cubic, and so one has maximal orbital degeneracy in that case.
 Ref.~\cite{liu2} shows that $T_c$ is suppressed for the bulk since its density of states $N_{3D}$ varies as $n^{1/3}_{3D}$ and so $N_{3D}$ vanishes in the low carrier density limit.
 But this argument would not apply for higher carrier densities.
 In that context, we remind that the pairing in the heterostructure seems to be dominated by the interface, in that the mean-field $T_c$ (as defined from a Halperin-Nelson fit to the resistivity \cite{HN}) rises continuously with negative gate voltage which acts to push the carriers to the interface.
 This is why a complete theory of superconductivity that involves the Poisson-Schroedinger equation would be key in understanding the difference between the bulk and the heterostructure \cite{haraldsen}.